 1. Each Trust will be a limited-life, grantor trust registered under the Act as a non-diversified, closed-end management investment company.
-Morgan Stanley will serve as a principal underwriter (as defined in section 2(a)(29) of the Act) of the PEPS issued to the public by each Trust.
+Goldman Sachs will serve as a principal underwriter (as defined in section 2(a)(29) of the Act) of the Securities issued to the public by each Trust.

-2. Each Trust will, at the time of its issuances of PEPS, (a) enter into one or more forward purchase contracts (the "Contracts") with a counterparty to purchase a formulaically-determined number of specified equity security or securities (the "Shares") of one specified issuer, and (b) in some cases, purchase certain U.S. Treasury securities ("Treasuries"), which may include interest-only or principal-only securities maturing at or prior to the Trust's termination.
-The Trusts have purchased or will purchase the Contracts from counterparties that are not affiliated with either the relevant Trust or applicant.
-The investment objective of each Trust will be to provide to each holder of PEPS ("Holder") (a) current cash distributions from the proceeds of any Treasuries, and (b) limited participation in, and, in some cases, limited exposure to, changes in the market value of the underlying Shares.
+2. Each Trust will, at the time of its issuance of Securities, (a) enter into one or more forward purchase contracts (the "Contracts") with a counterparty to purchase a formulaically-determined number of a specified equity security or securities (the "Shares") of one specified issuer, and (b) in some cases, purchase certain U.S. Treasury securities ("Treasuries"), which may include interest-only or principal-only securities maturing at or prior to the Trust's termination.
+The Trusts will purchase the Contracts from counterparties that are not affiliated with either the relevant Trust or applicant.
+The investment objective of each Trust will be to provide to each holder of Securities ("Holder") (a) current cash distributions from the proceeds of any Treasuries, and (b) limited participation in, or limited exposure to, changes in the market value of the underlying Shares.

-In all cases, the Share will trade in the secondary market and the issuer of the Shares will be a reporting company under the Securities Exchange Act of 1934.
-The number of Shares, or the value thereof, that will be delivered to a Trust pursuant to the Contracts may be fixed (e.g., one Share per PEPS issued) or may be determined pursuant to a formula, the product of which will vary with the price of the Shares.
-A formula generally will result in each PEPS Holder receiving fewer Shares as the market value of such Shares increases, and more Shares as their market value decreases.2 At the termination of each Trust, each Holder will receive the number of Shares per PEPS, or the value
+3. In all cases, the Shares will trade in the secondary market and the issuer of the Shares will be a reporting company under the Securities Exchange Act of 1934.
+The number of Shares, or the value thereof, that will be delivered to a Trust pursuant to the Contracts may be fixed (e.g., one Share per Securities issued) or may be determined pursuant to a formula; the product of which will vary with the price of the Shares.
+A formula generally will result in each Securities Holder receiving fewer Shares as the market value of such Shares increases, and more Shares as their market value decreases.1 At the termination of each Trust, each Holder will receive the number of Shares per Securities, or the value thereof, as determined by the terms of the Contracts, that is equal to the Holder's pro rata interest in the Shares or amount received by the Trust under the Contracts.